In this section:

 YouTube is a website designed for sharing videos.
-It is one of the biggest, most popular sites in the world, and is eating up the audience that used to watch TV.
-Some stats:
+It is one of the biggest, most popular sites in the world, and is eating up the audience that used to watch TV

-Zero Books has a small but growing YouTube channel.
-We currently have 23k subscribers and our videos have drawn 254k views in the last month (June 2018).
+Zer0 Books has a small but growing YouTube channel.
+We currently have 87.1k subscribers (September 2021).
 This modest success is the result of our discovering the right format for our videos and developing a regular production schedule.

 Our approach to video production has been to focus on regular production and slow growth, while keeping tabs on which videos are most successful in terms of views, rather than on creating videos with the aim of going viral.

 Because of the potential for broad exposure on YouTube there is a temptation to approach video production with the aim of going viral.
 However, the aim of an author or book publisher should not be to create one widely viewed video, but rather to produce many videos that, while not necessarily going viral, find an audience.
 Producing a viral video is largely a matter of luck.
 It’s impossible to know in advance precisely what is going to hit the zeitgeist in order to get shared by millions.
 Further, YouTube’s algorithm has changed over the years in order to disincentivize clickbait tactics.
 What this means is that, in order to promote books through YouTube, it is better to think of your task in terms of developing a YouTube channel rather than developing a viral video.